ncatlab/nlab-content/pages/2/5/4/9/19452/content.md

   \end{aligned}
 $$

-Here the first step is (eq:OnSiteWithProductsExpandProductOfPresheaves), the second uses that [[colimits commute with colimits]] (Prop. \ref{LimitsCommuteWithLimits}), the third uses again that the [[Cartesian product]] respects colimits in each variable separately, the fourth is (eq:ColimitOfRepresentableIsSingleton), the last step is again the respect for colimits of the Cartesian product in each variable separately.
+Here the first step is (eq:OnSiteWithProductsExpandProductOfPresheaves), the second uses that [[colimits commute with colimits]] (Prop. \ref{LimitsCommuteWithLimits}), the third uses again that the [[Cartesian product]] respects colimits in each variable separately, the fourth is by Lemma \ref{ColimitOfRepresentableIsSingleton}, the last step is again the respect for colimits of the Cartesian product in each variable separately.

 =--